 Roots 2.0: Using DNA to Trace My Ancestry

-You can listen to the piece right here – just click the orange button –
+You can listen to my story right here – just click the orange button –

-You can also read the article below, which is a written version of the radio story, but not exactly the same.
-(And if you just read the article without listening to the story, you won’t hear me interviewing my grandmother when I was ten years old, or indeed, hear me spitting into a vial in order to get a DNA sample).
+You can also read the article below, which is a written version of the story, but not exactly the same.
+(And if you just read the article without listening to the story, you won’t hear me interviewing my grandmother when I was a kid, or indeed, hear me spitting into a vial in order to get a DNA sample).

 In any family, there is always one person who is interested in genealogy – and in my family, I’ve always been that person.
 I’m not sure what got me interested in my family’s past.
 Maybe it was the 1977 blockbuster TV series “Roots,” which chronicled Alex Haley’s search for his African forebears.
 I was ten years old at the time and can still remember bits of it – especially Haley’s iconic exclamation, “Kunta Kinte, I have found you!” when he finally tracks down vital information about his ancestor, Kunta Kinte.
 Whatever prompted my interest in genealogy, by the time I was eleven I was ardently filling in the pages of “Digging for My Roots,” a book for kids that encouraged me to interview my relatives and record as much information from them as I could gather.
 So, armed with my blue Panasonic tape recorder, I conducted my very first interview – with my grandmother, Ray Zall, who graciously answered all of my detailed questions about her childhood in Belarus.